 - Amplicons of 16S rRNA and 18sRNA of bacteria are used in the DNA sequencing instead of genomic DNA for identification of bacterial species.

 - Interestingly, DNA sequencing is used to compare the PCR product with the template DNA to find any mutation occurred during the PCR reaction or not.

 The activity of the Taq DNA polymerase is decreased over a period of time and it adds mismatched nucleotides into the growing DNA strand.

-PCR and DNA sequencing are also combinedly used to screen recombinant clone and identification of inserted sequence within the clone.
+PCR and DNA sequencing are also combinedly used to screen recombinant clone and identification of inserted sequence within the clone or plasmid.

 - Furthermore, the DNA sequencing is used in the confirmation of critical PCR results which can not be interpreted without the sequence information.

 For more information of PCR and other components used into the PCR reaction and all about DNA sequencing read our additional resources enlisted below.

 -History, definition, principle, procedure, steps and applications.
 Read more…..